Battle of Atlanta, 22 July 1864

 Unfortunately for Hardee’s men, McPherson’s army was better prepared than Hood expected.
 Hood had hoped that Hardee would get behind McPherson’s line, and launch an attack on the Federal rear.
 However, one Federal corps (Dodge’s sixteenth corps) was about one mile behind the rest of the army.

 Hardee’s advance collided with this corps, triggering a day long battle.
 One early Federal casualty was McPherson himself, who rode straight into the Confederate lines and was killed as he attempted to escape.
 However, that was about the extent of Confederate success.
-Even with the advantage of numbers, the Confederates lost close to 8,000 men, while Union loses were only 3,722.
+Even with the advantage of numbers, the Confederates lost close to 8,000 men, while Union losses were only 3,722.
 After the battle, Sherman continued to tighten his grip on Atlanta, making moves to cut the last remaining railroad lines out of the city (see Ezra Church, 28 July).

-Despite these heavy loses, and the failure of both of his battles, Hood’s strategy was much preferred in the South, where the battles of Peachtree Creek and Atlanta were both portrayed as victories.
-Even if they had been, Confederate loses in the two battles were far too heavy.
+Despite these heavy losses, and the failure of both of his battles, Hood’s strategy was much preferred in the South, where the battles of Peachtree Creek and Atlanta were both portrayed as victories.
+Even if they had been, Confederate losses in the two battles were far too heavy.
 If the Confederacy was to emerge from the crisis of 1864 it had to win its victories while also suffering lower casualties that their Union opponents.
 Hood was clearly not the right man to win such victories.

 Memoirs, William T. Sherman.
 One of the classic military auto-biographies, this is a very readable account of Sherman's involvement in the American Civil War, supported by a large number of documents.
-A valuable, generally impartial work that is of great value to anyone interested in Sherman's role in the war. cover cover
+A valuable, generally impartial work that is of great value to anyone interested in Sherman's role in the war.

 A.C.W.
 Home Page | A.C.W.
 Subject Index | A.C.W.
 Books | A.C.W.
 Links